orbeon/orbeon-forms-doc/form-builder/action-syntax-examples.md

 ## Overview

-This document provides examples of the syntax used to define actions in the form builder.
+This document provides examples of the [Action syntax](actions-syntax.md) used to define actions in Form Builder.

 ## Example 1: List of Nobel Prize winners